alphagov/paas-cf/README.md

 where you can find it.

-If you do not have valid certificates for your PaaS environment you can use the `--skip-ssl-validation` switch to bypass the warnings`.
+If you do not have valid certificates for your PaaS environment you can use the `--skip-ssl-validation` switch to bypass the warnings.

 # Additional notes